keerthik/keerthik.github.io/essays/internationalfounder.md

 - point + how it applies to each group? (keeps everyone involved on each point)
 - touchy feely

+## Points of interest
+- DISCLAIMER
+- Internships
+- Taking a semester/year off (dark side -- dropping out)
+- "Trying stuff out"
+- "Move first, figure out work later"
+- If you want to start a company, your OPT might be your best shot

 ## Points for international students
 - Answer: Do you want to base out of the US?
 - Why you'd want to base out of the US